-For such problems as migraine and period pain 500mg Paracetamol tablets are recommended.
+500mg paracetamol tablets are recommended for such problems as migraines and period pain.

-The Paracetamol must be kept securely under lock and key and dispensed with care since over-dosage is dangerous.
+The paracetamol must be kept securely under lock and key and dispensed with care since over-dosage is dangerous.
 Paracetamol must not be kept in first-aid boxes.

-In the main, children of First or Primary School age should only be given Paracetamol in exceptional circumstances under the supervision of their GP.
-However, in certain circumstances, such as if a child has a raised temperature, the Head can authorise the use of Paracetamol via a formal agreement with the parent.
+In the main, children of First or Primary School age should only be given paracetamol in exceptional circumstances under the supervision of their GP.
+However, in certain circumstances, such as if a child has a raised temperature, the Head can authorise the use of paracetamol via a formal agreement with the parent, as described above.

-On no account should aspirin or preparations that contain aspirin be given to pupils unless prescribed by a doctor.
+On no account should aspirin or preparations that contain aspirin be given to pupils unless a doctor has prescribed such medication.